mattcone/markdown-guide/_tools/airsend.md

     link: https://www.airsend.io/blog/index.php/2020/02/19/how-to-format-a-message-using-markdown-language/
 ---

-[AirSend](https://www.airsend.io/) is available for macOS, iOS, Android, Windows, and Linux.
-[AirSend](https://www.airsend.io/) is perfect for users who like to see their notes and status reports in a Markdown-formatted text.
-While typing out your notes, users can see the live preview of their Markdown language.
-[AirSend](https://www.airsend.io/) users can also use live Markdown language during an ongoing conversation.
-[AirSend](https://www.airsend.io/)’s Markdown language is great for keeping track of notes, formatting documents, and publishing status reports.
+[AirSend](https://www.airsend.io/) is a collaboration application that's great for keeping track of notes, formatting documents, and publishing status reports.
+This application allows users to see their notes and status reports in Markdown-formatted text.
+While typing your notes, other users can see the live preview on their screens.
+AirSend is available for macOS, iOS, Android, Windows, and Linux.

 <img src="/assets/images/tools/airsend.png" class="img-fluid" alt="Editing Wiki using Markdown in AirSend">